 - design and build programmable robots using motors, sensors, gears, wheels, axles, and other technical components.

-Currently, we have nine LEGO MINDSTORMS EV3 kits (with expansion sets) so you can choose from many options when designing your robotics program with Challenger.
+Currently, we have twelve LEGO MINDSTORMS EV3 kits (with expansion sets) so you can choose from many options when designing your robotics program with Challenger.

 - If you have a limited amount of time your group can stay, we have introductory programs where students can program pre-built robots.